MicrosoftDocs/well-architected/well-architected/service-guides/azure-disk-storage.md

 >
 > - **Review the best practices for achieving high availability with managed disks**: [Optimize your application for high availability](/azure/virtual-machines/disks-high-availability) by considering these recommendations based on the configuration of your managed disks and virtual machines.
 >
 > - **Define reliability and recovery targets**: Review the [Azure Service Level Agreements (SLA)](https://www.microsoft.com/licensing/docs/view/Service-Level-Agreements-SLA-for-Online-Services?lang=1).
 The Virtual Machine SLA is impacted by the disk types that you attach to your VM.
 For the highest SLA, only use Ultra Disks, Premium SSD v2, or Premium SSD disks for OS and data disks.
+Review [Recommendations for defining reliability targets](/azure/well-architected/reliability/metrics) for guidance about calculating your reliability targets.
 >
 > - **Create a recovery plan**: [Evaluate data protection features](/azure/virtual-machines/backup-and-disaster-recovery-for-azure-iaas-disks), backup and restore operations, or failover procedures.
 Decide whether to use Azure Backup, Azure Site Recovery, or to create your own backup solution using incremental disk snapshots or restore points.
 Using these backup solutions increases your costs.
 >
 > - **Monitor potential availability issues**: Subscribe to the [Azure Service Health Dashboard](https://azure.microsoft.com/status/).
 Use disk storage metrics in Azure Monitor to ensure your disks aren't regularly throttling.
 Manually check VMs to ensure attached disks aren't reaching their storage capacity.
+Review [Health modeling for workloads](/azure/well-architected/design-guides/health-modeling) for guidance on how to integrate these metrics into the overall workload health monitoring strategy.
 >
 > - **Use failure mode analysis**: Minimize points of failure by considering internal dependencies such as the availability of virtual networks or Azure Key Vault.

 ### Recommendations

-Explore the following table of recommendations to optimize your Azure Disks configuration for reliability.

 | **Recommendation** | **Benefit** |
 |---|---|